 Overall meat consumption in Britain continues to decline yet chicken sales grow, with 945 million birds slaughtered last year.
 94 per cent of all farmed animals killed in this country are chickens and this breaks my heart.
 They are plucky, delightful little animals with similar cognitive abilities to higher primates yet are treated as commodities, devoid of hope, fear or pain.
 Spend five minutes in a chicken shed and you know that they are individuals with a lust for life, something I learned long ago when I had rescued hens.
 And this is why we are launching the ‘Life is Cheep?’ campaign – because we know it is anything but cheap.

 Please help us take the message to people everywhere that chickens matter and they can break this chain of suffering by simply changing what they eat.

-Join us in our Day of Action against Nando’s – now one of the biggest chicken restaurants in the country.
-Order our eye-catching materials to encourage customers to choose the kinder options on the menu on Saturday, November 22 and tell them how rotten the poultry industry really is.
+We recently held a Day of Action against Nando's - now one of the biggest chicken restaurants in the country.
+You can still order our eye-catching materials to encourage customers to choose the kinder options on the menu and tell them how rotten the poultry industry really is.
 You can also order our new ‘Life is Cheep?’ door-dropper leaflet.

 We are planning a media blitz, more investigations, a new film and 100,000 new leaflets.
 This doesn’t come cheap, either.
 That’s why we are asking your support for us to help the most abused animal in Britain.
 Hand on heart, we can’t do it without you.
 Whatever you can spare will help us save lives and all will be gratefully received.